 The first step in conducting a workload analysis is to document current workload activities.
 The roles and responsibilities of school-based SLPs can be organized into four major activity clusters:

-Prior to documenting and analyzing their workloads, SLPs should identify a comprehensive list of all roles, responsibilities, and activities necessary for the provision of services in their specific school settings and then sort these activities into the four major activity clusters described above.
-See below for sample roles and responsibilities documentation.
+SLPs should make a comprehensive list of all roles, responsibilities, and activities necessary for providing services in their specific school settings and then sort these activities into the four major activity clusters.

 Direct services to students